 Level 2 will include more complex phrases and sequences.
 Suitable for those with at least two years’ experience or participants progressing from our Level 1 / Improvers classes as advised by their class teacher.
 You should be confident in your technique at this level and will be expected to have a good understanding of technical terminology.

-General Level movement classes are for those with some previous experience and are not suitable for complete beginners.
-Beginners are welcome to attend our General Level Yoga and Pilates classes.
+General Level classes are suitable for all abilities.
 Our experienced teachers will adapt material to meet the ability levels of those in the class - meaning you can work at your own pace.